-The iPhone 7 camera is noticeably better than the 6S, if you’re in low light conditions, and if you’re coming from an iPhone 6, you’re in for a treat.
-Against competition like the new LG V20 and Samsung Galaxy S7 series, we still prefer the iPhone camera overall, but it’s a tight race.
+The iPhone 7 camera is noticeably better than the 6S if you’re in low light conditions, and if you’re coming from an iPhone 6, you’re in for a treat.
+Against competition like the LG V20 and Samsung Galaxy S8 series, we still prefer the iPhone camera overall, but it’s a tight race.
 Apple tends to capture colors and scenes in a more natural light, while Android competitors like to oversaturate colors.
-But to repeat: The Galaxy S7 and LG V20 are two amazing cameras that are absolutely on the level with the standard iPhone 7’s 12-megapixel rear camera and 7-megapixel selfie cam.
+But to repeat: The Galaxy S8, the LG G6, and the Huawei P10 all have amazing cameras that are absolutely on the level with the standard iPhone 7’s 12-megapixel rear camera and 7-megapixel selfie cam.
 The aperture on the rear shooter has been increased to f/1.8, and it gains optical image stabilization (OIS) this year, which is fantastic.
 You can record 4K 30fps videos with ease on this phone.

 The iPhone 7 Plus is a different, much more epic, story.
-It has a second 12-megapixel camera on it, which gives it 2× optical zoom, and will also add a neat DSLR-like bokeh effect in the coming months.
+It has a second 12-megapixel camera on it, which gives it 2× optical zoom, and a neat DSLR-like bokeh effect.

 Improved battery life

-So far, we’re impressed with the iPhone 7’s battery life, which is at least 12 hours of solid use – two more than the iPhone 6S.
-The iPhone 7 battery grows to 1,960mAh, up from 1,715mAh in that model, which probably explains most of the extra life.
-My iPhone 6S tended to end the day at about 30 percent when it was new (after one year, it’s at 10 percent), and the iPhone 7 is ending the day at about 44 percent battery life most days.
-I still end up charging it every night, so there’s no real change in habit, but it’s less stressful when you have plentiful juice.
+We’re impressed with the iPhone 7’s battery life, which gives at least 12 hours of solid use — two more than the iPhone 6S.
+The iPhone 7 battery is 1,960mAh, up from 1,715mAh in that model, which probably explains most of the extra life.
+Our old iPhone 6S tended to end the day at about 30 percent when it was new (after one year, it’s at 10 percent), and the iPhone 7 ended the day at about 44 percent battery life when it was new.

 Warranty information and customer service